 Barcelona is the capital of the Spanish northern eastern region Catalonia and many Catalonians consider their region to be a country and simply deny the fact that Catalonia is part of Spain.
-The nationalism is deeply rooted within the Catalan society and it's recommendable to be careful with what you say and to whom.
+Nationalism is deeply rooted within Catalan society and it’s recommendable to be careful with what you say and to whom.

 Do not discuss the right to an independent state with an ‘independentista’, but also be careful to defend the nationalistic point of view when talking to locals who want the region to continue being part of Spain.
 In Barcelona, it is estimated that more than 50 percent of the inhabitants are against independence.

 In Barcelona, on Sunday most shops and supermarkets are closed, except for some in the more touristic areas.
 Make sure you do your weekly grocery shopping on Saturday.